novateams/nova.core/nova/core/roles/keycloak/README.md

 # keycloak

 This is a role for installing and configuring Keycloak Docker based on a target machine.
+It has a limit set of features that can be configured via Ansible variables but more can be added as needed.

 ## Requirements